tzuhsiulin/agora_video_call/README.md

-# Video Calling in React.js and agora-rtc-sdk-ng
+# agora_with_reactjs

-TBD
+This project is using React.js and agora-rtc-sdk-ng to implement the video call.

 ## Development